pubkey/rxdb/docs-src/docs/rx-storage-memory-synced.md

     keepIndexesOnParent: true,

     /**
+     * If set to true, all write operations will resolve AFTER the writes
+     * have been persisted from the memory to the parentStorage.
+     * This ensures writes are not lost even if the JavaScript process exits
+     * between memory writes and the persistence interval.
+     * default=false
+     */
+    awaitWritePersistence: true,

+    /**
      * After a write, await until the return value of this method resolves
      * before replicating with the master storage.
      *